-This story is a sad example of how illiterate bureaucracy, for quite poorly specified reason, is capable to stop a pioneering research and delayed by many years the opportunity for the progress in an important area of science.
+This story is a sad example about how illiterate bureaucracy, for quite poorly specified reason, is capable to stop a pioneering research and to delay by many years the opportunity for progress of important area of science.

 This method was one of the first digital microscopy methods, which main goal was the registration of the stable and reproducible profile of the cortical area of human brain.
 At the time of its development, computers were very simple and not at all powerful, and even such terms as “medical informatics” and “digital pathology” did not exist.
 However, considering modern definition of digital pathology as an image-based information environment enabled by computer technology, our set of programs and algorithms was truly pioneering technology.
 Due to it’s stability and reproducibility, the procedure was given a name “Automatic Morpho-Corticography”, of MCG.